 There are four types of interior waterproofing:

 - Applying a concrete waterproofing coating.
 The cement-like layer is applied to the walls and floors in your basement with a special heavy brush.
-If applied professionally, it not only helps to protect your basement from excessive moisture, it also gives a complete, nice look.
+If applied professionally, it not only helps to protect your basement from excessive moisture, it also adds a complete, nice look.

 - Applying silicate-based materials.
 This coating can be used on walls that have not been painted yet.
 The chemically active elements react with the bricks in the wall and form a hard waterproof surface that can later be painted and decorated.